ToBAIaeS/obsidian-mcp-baies/README.md

 ### Using with ChatGPT Desktop

 ChatGPT Desktop (macOS/Windows) currently supports **remote** MCP servers only.
-Run Obsidian MCP in HTTP mode on a machine that can reach your vault, then register the remote endpoint inside ChatGPT:
+Run Obsidian MCP in HTTP mode on a machine that can reach your vault, then register the remote endpoint through the ChatGPT web app:

 1. **Start the server in HTTP mode** on the machine that hosts your vaults: